The 7 Types of Rest: How to Beat Burnout by Resting Properly

 5. Emotional Rest

 Emotional rest requires the space to express and feel your emotions authentically.
-You may feel exhausted from strong emotions over a short period, or you may have a longer term deficit if you’ve been unable to be open about your emotions or ‘let your guard down’.
-A deficit here can result in feeling low or, conversely, feeling emotional overload.
+You may feel exhausted from strong emotions over a short period, or you may have a longer term deficit if you’ve been unable to be open about your emotions.
+A deficit here can result in feeling low or emotionally overloaded.

 Deficit symptoms: Emotional exhaustion, feeling overwhelmed, feeling like you have ‘brave face’